Skip to navigation Skip to content

 • Is it expected the farm enterprise will be the primary source of income for the person?

-Note: Local Peer Support (LPS) must be consulted before the customer is rejected for not meeting the $60,000 gross turnover income threshold.
+Contact Local Peer Support (LPS) before rejecting a customer for not meeting the $60,000 gross turnover income threshold.

 8